michaelseun/michaelseun/README.md

 - 👋 Hi, I’m @michaelseun
 - 👀 I’m interested in ...
-HTML  CSS, JS
+HTML  CSS, JS, a passionate coder, learner and a gamer
 - 🌱 I’m currently learning ...
 Website development and design
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... oluwaseunmichael478@gmail.com